 West Fresno has two hours of PLC time per week embedded in the master schedule for teachers.
-Also required are three days of district and site professional development prior to the start of the school year and four days of optional professional development offered each summer.
+Also required are three days of district and site professional development prior to the start of the school year and five days of optional professional development offered each summer.
 Teachers are paid for participation in the optional trainings.
 Topics for these sessions are selected based on greatest areas of need outlined in the LCAP/SPSA/Learning Continuity Plan using data from the dashboard and other local indicators.

 Academic Coaching is also offered to teachers at West Fresno.
-Two coaches share their time between the five district sites.
+Three coaches share their time between the five district sites.
 Content areas for coaching are: Classroom management for new teachers, math lesson engagement, and lesson design and delivery for all subjects.
 ELD and early literacy/guided reading have been major focus areas this year in an effort to support student literacy at all levels.
-Our school works in partnership with The English Learner Group to coach and offer ongoing support to teachers in the area of ELD instruction.

-Current Professional Development opportunities include Technology Enhanced Learning, Lesson Design and Delivery with emphasis on student engagement strategies, Eureka Math, Early Literacy/Guided Reading provided by Fresno County Superintendent of Schools, and English Language Development provided by The English Learner Group.
-Our teachers collaborate on a daily basis and share numerous teaching strategies.
+Current Professional Development opportunities include Technology Enhanced Learning, Lesson Design and Delivery with emphasis on student engagement strategies, Eureka Math, Early Literacy supported by Fresno County Superintendent of Schools, and English Language Development.
+Our teachers collaborate on a regular basis and share numerous teaching strategies.
 Additionally, teachers participate in focused professional development in areas such writing skills and calibration, graphic organizers, and SBAC constructed response.
 To date, our school site has offered targeted professional development in Data Analysis, Parent Engagement, Assessment, Student Engagement, Learning Objectives, Scheduling, Positive Behavior Interventions, and Peer Observations.